 Movies and starsSince 1949 the Moab area has been a popular location for Hollywood movies.
 Movies filmed in our area range from the old John Wayne classics to more recent hits such as Geronimo, Mission Impossible II, and Transformers: Age of Extinction.
 Thelma and Louise took their final leap into the Colorado River from along the Shafer Trail under Dead Horse Point near Moab.

 Southeastern Utah contains some of the darkest skies in the contiguous 48 United States.
 A moonless night spent under the stars in southeastern Utah will amaze visitors with the volume of stars visible to the naked eye.
 Paying attention to the moon phase and when it will rise and set can really enhance your visit.

 | Delicate Arch is an icon, so don't miss hiking to see it up close

 in Arches National Park.

-of Elaine Gizler, Moab Travel Council
+Information courtesy of Elaine Gizler, Moab Travel Council